Stakeholder Management- Silent stakeholders, The Giant killers of projects

-Maybe they believe that original schedules will anyway be extended and they can incorporate their requirements.
-After all, the project is for benefit of stakeholders.
+They probably believe that the original schedules would anyway be extended and they can incorporate their requirements in the last minute.
+After all, the project is for the benefit of stakeholders.

 I trust stakeholder charter is a good approach to handle the situation.

-- All stakeholders will deal with all stakeholders in a dignified professional manner, treat each other with civility and respect
+- All stakeholders shall deal with all other stakeholders in a dignified professional manner and treat each other with civility and respect

-- All stakeholders agree to provide other stakeholders with the level of commitment and support expected in terms of time and effort well in advance, say minimum 2 weeks
+- All stakeholders shall agree to provide other stakeholders with the level of commitment and support expected in terms of time and effort well in advance, say a minimum 2 weeks

 - As an effective team, all stakeholders agree that the issues will be judged on the merit of the issues only

-- All stakeholders will co-operate and support each other to make the project a success
+- All stakeholders shall co-operate and support each other to make the project a success

-- Raise any concerns about the project or the process with City staff in an open and timely manner
+- All stakeholders shall raise any concerns about the project or the process with City staff in an open and timely manner

-- All stakeholders agree to attend all review meetings
+- All stakeholders shall agree to attend all review meetings

-- All stakeholders agree to provide prompt approval/objection to the requests.
+- All stakeholders shall agree to provide prompt approval/objection to the requests.

-We all requirements engineers have been taught thousand times that stakeholders are extremely critical for obtaining system requirements.
+As business analysts, we have been taught a thousand times that stakeholders are extremely critical for obtaining system requirements.
 We know our stakeholders are Sponsor, End users, Domain SMEs, Suppliers and possibly government organizations for statutory reporting and legal compliance.

-However, do we consider stakeholders to be someone whom we may never meet and who would NEVER express their intents?
+However, do we consider someone whom we may never meet and who would NEVER express their intents as potential stakeholders?

-For example, hackers who are always on the prowl to steal sensitive data from our systems?
-Or maybe steal money from our system?
+For example, do we consider hackers who are always on the prowl to steal sensitive data from our systems or may even steal money from our system as potential stakeholders?

-Same way, there could be stakeholders who have a malafide intent to carry out transactions beneficial to them but harmful to the organization.
+Same way, there could be stakeholders who have a malicious intent to carry out transactions beneficial to them but can be harmful to the organization.

-I had come across a real-life case where a procurement person paid million dollars to fictitious suppliers which were created by him only.
+I have come across a real-life incident where a procurement person paid millions of dollars to fictitious suppliers which were created by himself.

 Are you aware of techniques to identify such undesirable stakeholders and anticipate their moves so that we can make our applications safe and secure?